 We often get the question, “can a debt collector call me on your cell phone?”
 In order to protect your rights, it’s important to understand how debt collectors can and cannot communicate with you.
 Just because you owe a balance doesn’t give debt collectors a free ticket to harass you or invade your privacy.

 Have You Given Permission to Call Your Cell Phone?

-Debt collectors can ONLY call you on your cell phone if you have given permission to call your cell phone.
+Debt collectors can ONLY call you on your cell phone if you have given them permission to call your cell phone.
 Sometimes that permission is given when you first open an account.
 Even if the account has been transferred, generally the permission to call a phone number you have given in the past can move with the account.
 Likewise, Debt Collectors may call your cell phone if you gave them permission during the life of the call.
-At some point, did you give out your cell phone during a call with customer service on in your online account?
+At some point, did you give out your cell phone during a call with customer service for your online account?
 If so, that may also authorize a debt collector to call your cell phone.

 What if I have Told a Debt Collector I Don’t Want Them to Call?

 Well, how do debt collectors know if you don’t want them to call your cell phone?
 Simple – you need to TELL the debt collector that you don’t want calls to your cell phone:

 - Answer a call from the debt collector,

 - Let them know if you do not want further calls to your cell phone, and

 - Explain why.

 You can also tell them that calls at particular times are not convenient for you.
 For example, the law says that you can tell a debt collector that calls during working hours are not appropriate.